kokmingchoy/TISC21/Level_1/README.md

 7z e -scrcCRC32 sentosa-sea-aquarium.7z
 ```

-On the last line of the output on the screen, the CRC32 hash is given:
+On the last line of the output on the screen, the CRC32 hash was given:
 ```
 CRC32  for data:              040E23DA
 ```